The Higgs Boson, AKA GOD-Particle: A Stairway to Heaven? (Physics for the Layman - updated 8/26/14)

 In any case, for those who want to know, gravitational waves are ripples in the curvature of spacetime that propagate as a wave, travelling outward from the source and many different attempts have been made to detect them; up to March, it has been a dismal failure.
 But in March, from a telescope situated on the South Pole, that is part of a project called BICEP2 -- Background Imaging of Cosmic Extragalactic Polarization 2, direct evidence of the existence of gravitational waves.was allegedly detected.
 Gravity is theorized to have separated from the other three fundamental forces during the Grand Unification Epoch. i will explain more about each other three forces in the appropriate section below.and will take on gravity in a separate Hub later.

-IF YOU GOT HERE because of the Hub's title, this isn't a religious hub, it is one on science that is tangentially related to evolution.
-However, you might want to continue anyway, if only for a few laughs.
+IF YOU GOT HERE because of the Hub's title please know this isn't a religious hub, it is one on science that is tangentially related to evolution.
+However, you might want to continue anyway if not for something interesting to think about then possibly a few laughs.

 SAME COMMENT AS FOR THE CREATIONISTS, although you might want to stick around for other reasons.
 What I am going to delve into with this Hub is the latest on where we are in proving the "God-particle", one of the most fundamental particle that theory says exists, the particle which results when matter is created.
 The proof that such a particle exists will come through the statistical analysis of the results from high energy collision of atomic nuclei.
 And, if the proof is there, where does it fit into the scheme of things.
 I will also "attempt" to do this by using the fun sounding physics names but otherwise in layman's language.
 (I have to because I am not a physicist and I don't understand it myself.)